What42Pizza/42s-Backrooms/README.md

 - Bottles of almond milk have been reported in level 1
 - Added falling unconscious to the list of unreported events
 - Added finding bodies to the list of unreported events
-- Reworded some stuff
+- Reworded many of the details

 <br />

 ### R 1.1.2 09/09/21

-- Slightly reworded some things in the Basics section
+- Slightly reworded many of the details in the Basics section

 <br />